TwilioDevEd/eta-notifications-csharp/README.md

 #### Exposing the application to Internet<a name="ngrok">

-Some application's endpoints needs to be publicly accessible.
-[We recommend using ngrok to solve this problem](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html) like this
+Some application's endpoints need to be publicly accessible.
+[We recommend using ngrok](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html).
+Here's an example:

   ```bash
   $ ngrok http 1928 -host-header="localhost:1928"